IdanLib/ObsidianFastForwardLinkPlugin/README.md

     - `main.js`
     - `manifest.json`

-2. Copy these file to your vault's plugins folder at `{VaultFolder}/.obsidian/plugins/FastForwardLink`.
+2. Copy these files to your vault's plugins folder at `{VaultFolder}/.obsidian/plugins/FastForwardLink`.
 3. In Obsidian, go to **Settings** > **Community Plugins** and enable **FastForwardLink**.

 The plugin is now ready for use.